monmohan/dns-trace/README.md

 The tool also resolves if the domain has a CNAME record by applying the same logic to the CNAME target

 ## Simple example
+Note the "." in the end of the domain name
 ```go
 $ go run trace.go www.google.com.